wassupdoc/iospromocodetracker/README.md

 - Cell E1: Reserved for notification tracking

 ## 🔐 Security & Permissions
-- Script runs under developer's account permissions
+- Script runs under developer's account permissions (intended behavior)
 - End users don't need Google account access
 - Only the developer needs to authorize the script
 - All sheet operations are secure and authenticated
+- "Execute as Me" setting ensures:
+  - Secure sheet access
+  - Protected email notifications
+  - Controlled code distribution
+  - Single point of management

 ## 🎯 How It Works
 1. User accesses the web app URL